NotAShelf/nvf/README.md

 ## Contributing

+[contributing guide]: .github/CONTRIBUTING.md

 I am always looking for new ways to help improve this flake.
-If you would like to contribute, please read the [contributing guide](CONTRIBUTING.md) before submitting a pull request.
+If you would like to contribute, please read the [contributing guide] before submitting a pull request.
 You can also create an issue on the [issue tracker] before submitting a pull request if you would like to discuss a feature or bug fix.

 ## Frequently Asked Questions